TiernanScullyISE/GeoModel-analysis/documentation/docs/dev/index.md

 cmake -DGEOMODEL_BUILD_TOOLS=1 ../GeoModel
 ```

-will enable the build of the tools in `GeoModelTools`.
+will enable the build of the tools in the `GeoModelTools` directory.

-This will also brings in a dependency on the Xerces-C and nlohmann_json third-party libraries.
+This option also brings in the dependencies on `Xerces-C` and `nlohmann_json` third-party libraries.